Study abroad competition

 - All entries are to be submitted via our online competition entry form.
 Please use your usual University of Leeds login details to access the form.

-- You may submit up to three entries - these can be photos and/or videos (videos must be a maximum of two minutes in length).
+- You may submit up to three entries - these can be photos and/or videos.

 - Photos must be uploaded via the entry form and for videos you will be asked to provide a YouTube link.